Capital Anesthesia Partners

 Glossary of Insurance Terminology

-Understanding Screening Colonoscopy Anesthesia Benefit
+Screening Colonoscopy Anesthesia Insurance Benefit

 The Affordable Care Act (ACA) has allowed for several preventative services, such as colonoscopies, to be covered at no cost to the patient.
 However, there are federal legislation limitations that may prevent patients from taking advantage of this provision, thereby resulting in out-of-pocket costs.